Hi, I’m Martin.

-But it was really my mentor who became my “community” as it was from learning from his experiences working as a programmer that I learnt about working in teams, best practices and all of the other facets of web development that one doesn’t learn from a free online tutorial.
+But it was really my mentor who became my “community” as it were, from learning from his experiences working as a programmer that I learned about working in teams and all of the other facets of web development that one doesn’t learn from a free online tutorial.

-It’s faster—what could take you a year by yourself is just 3 or 4 months with a mentor
+- It’s faster—what could take you a year by yourself can take just 3 or 4 months with a mentor.

 These are all things that you won’t learn with free online tutorials but that are crucial to your success as a web developer.

 So now you know my story of learning to code, let’s look at how we can get you coding.

 First let’s look at the reasons for learning to code that don’t involve employment, that involve having fun!

 We’ll come to the benefits of learning code for getting a job a bit later.

 1. Coding Is Fun

 Coding is a lot of fun!
 Not only that, it’s very rewarding to solve issues and create things yourself.